 Political poetry is poetry that is related to activism, protest, and social concern, or that is commenting on social, political, or current events.
+Read poems for social justice, politics, Black Lives Matter, and protest.

 From A Poet’s Glossary